ninsteve/ninsteve.github.io/_pages/cv.md

 ---

-A detailed version of my CV can be downloaded as PDF
+A one-page resume of my CV can be downloaded <a target="blank_" href="../files/cv/swrwerner_resume.pdf">here</a> and the full version of my CV
 <a target="blank_" href="../files/cv/swrwerner_cv.pdf">here</a>.